eufossa/eu-hackathon-2019/.github/ISSUE_TEMPLATE/challenge.md

 ---
 name: Challenge
-about: Describe a topic, feature, task or issue you would like to work on during the hackathon
+about: Describe the topics, features, tasks or issues you plan to work on during the hackathon
 title: ''
 labels: challenge